 - Autophagy – the spring cleaning for cells

 When we eat, food energy becomes stored as glycogen in the liver, and this energy source gets burned off first.
 It takes 10-15 hours to deplete glycogen stores unless you exercise (which speeds up the process).
 Once glycogen stores become depleted, we start to burn stored fat as ketones.
 Ketones are very good for your brain = boom, productivity.
-Furthermore, the body gets a break from spending energy digesting food and can spend that energy doing internal cleaning instead, such as
+Furthermore, the body gets a break from spending energy digesting food and can spend that energy doing internal cleaning instead.
+Intermittent fasting may also help you lose weight depending on the fasting periods.

 1. Water – Still or sparkling.
 Optional Add-ins: Limes, lemons, apple cider vinegar, Himalayan salt, or chia seeds